Useful

 -

 Step 1, travel from Windhoek to Keetmanshoop by StarLine passenger train.
-The train leaves Windhoek at 19:40 daily except Saturdays, arriving Keetmanshoop at 07:00 next morning, see the current StarLine timetable.
+The train leaves Windhoek at 19:40 daily except Saturdays, arriving Keetmanshoop at 07:00 next morning, see the StarLine timetable.
 The train is modern and air-conditioned, with reclining seats in Business Class & Economy Class, also basic 6-bunk sleepers on Mon, Wed, Fri.
 Fare around N$87 (£5 or US$10).
 Spend the day in Keetmanshoop.

 -